Phoenix Distracted Truck Driver Accident Lawyers

 - Talking on a cell phone.
 The FMCSA prohibits the use of handheld cell phones by commercial truck operators.
 This regulation includes reaching for a phone, dialing a phone, or talking on a handheld phone.
 Violations of this rule are punished with fines and driving disqualifications.

-- Studies show that commercial truck drivers are 23 times more likely to be involved in a vehicle accident when texting.
+- Texting and driving.
+Studies show that commercial truck drivers are 23 times more likely to be involved in a vehicle accident when texting.
 These activities are also prohibited by the FMCSA and punishable by fine and disqualification from service.

 - Using a dispatching device.
 Many truck drivers use dispatching equipment to communicate with their employers.
 While this activity is generally allowed under the law, it can still be extremely distracting.
 Some trucking companies are implementing hands free dispatch systems, but many still require vehicle operators to hold dispatch communication devices.

-- Truck drivers spend an extensive amount of time in their trucks, which often includes eating and drinking.
+- Eating and drinking.
+Truck drivers spend an extensive amount of time in their trucks, which often includes eating and drinking.
 While these activities may seem harmless, they can take an operator's attention away from the road.

 Any of these actions can take a truck driver's attention away from the tens of thousands of pounds they are driving and the many other people on the roadways around them.
 They may only become distracted for a few seconds, but knowledgeable Phoenix auto accident lawyers understand that even a moment of distraction can lead to a lifetime of pain and injury.